Human papillomavirus (HPV) test

 for the

 HPV can cause changes to the cells in different parts of the body, including the mouth, throat, cervix, vagina, vulva, penis or anus.
-But HPV testing is currently only used as part of screening for cervical cancer.
+HPV tests are used as the main screening method in some provinces and territories.
+In other regions, the Pap test is used as the screening test.

 HPV testing may also be helpful in deciding the follow-up after certain abnormal Pap test results.
 It may be used for people with a cervix who: